 More than 16 million Americans suffer from rosacea.
 It causes redness, visible blood vessels, pimples, and swelling on the face but can also affect the neck and chest.
-At LUX Dermatology, with offices in Sparks, Henderson, or Las Vegas, Nevada, and Stockton, Manteca, Santa Barbara, Bakersfield, Porterville, Hanford, and Visalia, California, the experienced dermatologists create personalized rosacea treatment plans to keep your skin clear.
+At LUX Dermatology, with offices in Sparks or Henderson, Nevada, and Stockton, Manteca, Santa Barbara, Bakersfield, Porterville, Hanford, and Visalia, California, our experienced dermatologists create personalized rosacea treatment plans to keep your skin clear.
 For treatment of your rosacea, call the office nearest you today or book an appointment online.

 Rosacea is chronic, meaning that it’s a long-term condition.
 It affects the skin tone and texture on your face, neck, and/or chest.
 It initially starts as a blushing or flushing.
 Over time, the redness becomes more chronic and spreads to your nose, cheeks, and forehead.